 Glad you could make it here today!
-My name is Jonathan Murata, but I go by Jon since most people (myself included) are too lazy to say the full thing.
-I just graduated with a Bachelors of Science in Electrical Engineering & Computer Science and Mechanical Engineering at the University of California, Berkeley.
-Yes, it's quite the mouthful every time I have to say it, so I usually just say I'm CS (haha).
+My name is Jonathan Murata, but I usually go by Jon since lots of people (myself included) are too lazy to say the full thing.
+I currently live in South Bay and am working for Apple, a small tech company that you probably havent heard of ;).
+I graduated with a Bachelors of Science in Electrical Engineering & Computer Science and Mechanical Engineering at the University of California, Berkeley.
+Yes, it's quite the mouthful every time I have to say it and takes up a whopping 87 characters on my diploma, so I usually just say I studied CS.

 If you're interested in learning more about me, you've come to the right place!
 Scroll down to see some cool stuff.
 If you just want an overview, this box should suffice!
 I was born and raised in Hawaii, but you probably couldn't tell given my poor pidgin and surfing skills.
-I'm currently living in Berkeley, CA and will soon move to South Bay to start a new chapter of my life working at Apple!
+I'm currently interested in computer arhitecture and systems, which is fitting for my current work.

-In the past year, a lot of my time has been devoted to teaching CS classes.
+While at Berkeley, a lot of my time has been devoted to teaching CS classes, but now my time is consumed by my full time job.
 In the little free time I have, I like to do the basics: eat good food and take long naps.
-When that gets a little too boring, I bake (mostly cookies), hang out with friends, play videogames, and think about how I should be coding or something instead of watching youtube videos.
+When that gets a little too boring, I bake (mostly cookie variants, sometimes banana bread), hang out with friends, play videogames, and think about how I should be productive instead of watching youtube videos.

 I usually give out the direct links to these pages, but if you are here searching for my course resources or are interested in what I teach, links are below.